AsishKsasidharan/oceanvibes/README.txt

 Oceanvibes is a non-profitable scientific society of oceanographers,scientists, students from Cochin University of science and technology.
 This is a open source blog maintained by Oceanvibes organization.

-AUTHOR:
-DESIGNED & DEVELOPED by FreeHTML5.co
+WEBSITE DESIGNED & DEVELOPED by FreeHTML5.co

 Website: http://freehtml5.co/
 Twitter: http://twitter.com/fh5co